Ernyoke/certified-aws-solutions-architect-professional/10-migrations/storage-gateway.md

         - The data will be stored in AWS managed area of S3, meaning it wont be visible using the AWS console.
 It can be viewed from the storage gateway console
         - The data is stored in raw block state
         - We can create EBS volumes out of the data
-        - Cached Mode allows for an architecture know as datacenter extension
+        - Cached Mode allows for an architecture know as data center extension
         ![Cached Mode architecture](images/StorageGatewayVolumeCached.png)

 ## Tape - VTL Mode